 Philosophy

-Our approach celebrates children’s innate curiosity and their limitless capacity for absorbing new skills and concepts from the moment they join The Washington Market School community.
-By the time they move on to the next part of their educational journey, our children will have developed the foundation for a lifelong love of learning.
+Our blended approach to these two philosophies celebrates children's innate curiosity and limitless capacity for absorbing new skills and concepts.
+By the time our children move on to the next part of their educational journey, they will have developed the foundation for a lifelong love of learning.

 The Value of Social-Emotional Learning